pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 ```

 **Mitigation**
-- Stronger Root Detection: Use advanced root detection techniques like or approaches that check system integrity, detect root management tools, and look for tampering with system files.
+- Stronger Root Detection: Use advanced root detection techniques or approaches that check system integrity, detect root management tools, and look for tampering with system files.
 - Server-Side Enforcement: Implement server-side validation to enforce security measures and monitor for tampering or bypass attempts, ensuring security remains intact even if client-side detection is bypassed.
 - Tamper Detection: Add tamper-detection mechanisms to detect runtime manipulation or debugging, preventing tools from altering app behavior.
 - Monitor and Respond: Monitor app behavior for anomalies.
 Upon detecting tampering, trigger a response like logging the user out or disabling functionality.